Yacoby/mw-groundcover-generator/docs/UserGuide.md

 ![](img/overview.png)

-1. The lefthand pane has the list of mods that the tools operate on
+1. The left hand pane has the list of mods that the tools operate on
-2. The righthand pane has a set of tools which operate on the plugins in the lefthand pane (1)
+2. The right hand pane has a set of tools which operate on the plugins in the left hand pane (1)

 ### Adding plugins
 Plugins can be added from your Morrowind.ini (path detected from the system registry on Windows), openmw.cfg ([found using the common paths](https://openmw.readthedocs.io/en/stable/reference/modding/paths.html)) or manually add them by pressing "Add plugin file".